A healthy Byron Buxton starting to stand apart as a multitalented outfielder

 Buxton showed off an elite combination of speed in the outfield and power at the plate as he hit eight homers over a 12-game period in September.

-Buxton shagged fly balls and took some swings during the Twins workout on Monday at Target Field.
-The Twins will likely take up until the 11 a.m.
+Buxton shagged fly balls and took some swings during the Twins’ workout Monday at Target Field.
+The Twins likely will take up until the 11 a.m.
 Tuesday deadline to submit their roster while deciding if Buxton will play in Game 1.

 “Buck was able to get out there,” Twins manager Rocco Baldelli said.
 “Buck also took some swings today, too.
 All that went relatively well but as far as specifics, we’ll probably just wait as we sit down and hash out what this playoff roster’s going to look like.”